openapx/r-service-txflow/README.md

 committed even though they are designed as a temporary staging area for performing multiple steps before finally saving the result.

-Note we are using the repsitory from the preceeding example.
+Note we are using the repository from the preceding example.
 A snapshot can only exist within a repository.

 ```